stylight/handbook/_docs/feedback.markdown

 ## How does this peer group thing work anyway?

 * [Pick 3 people](#pick), and [invite](#invite) them to be in your peer group
-* Arrange a 1-2 hour meeting with them for the end of the quarter - pick a quiet space with a good atmosphere.
+* Arrange a 1 hour group meeting with them for the end of the quarter - pick a quiet space with a good atmosphere.
+* In your invitation
+  * Clarify what [kind of feedback](#kind) you are looking for right now.
+  * Give your peers a set of [guiding questions](#guiding-questions) that you would like to discuss
 * Before the meeting you and your peers reflect on [guiding questions](#guiding-questions) - make some notes.
-* Meet - in person, if possible.
+* Meet as a group - in person, if possible.
-  * Clarify what [kind of feedback](#kind) you are looking for right now.
   * Remind yourself on how to [give](#give) and [receive](#receive) feedback.
-  * Present your point of view - based on your reflection outcomes and personal OKR results.
-  * Your peers share their points of view and challenge yours - focus on behaviour, not the person.
+  * Everyone shares their points of view on the guiding questions - focus on behaviour, not the person.
   * Discuss - be curious, not defensive.
 Take some notes.
   * Come up with new personal OKRs - during or after the session.
-  * Thank your peers for their feedback - especially if critical thoughts have been voiced.
+  * Thank your peers for their feedback.
 * Reflect on the feedback - the received feedback is yours and yours alone, you decide what to do with it